Mentors can make a huge difference

 The need for more individuals to accept the challenge of being a mentor is ongoing.
 The professionals we hire to manage and staff our school system need community support and involvement if their educational mission is to be fulfilled optimally.
 There are many ways Fort Dodgers can help make this town’s public schools better.
 Stepping forward to volunteer as a mentor could be among the most important.

-If you can help, call Corey Moody, Fort Dodge Community School District mentoring coordinator, at 574-5469 or email him at email@example.com.
+If you can help, call Corey Moody, Fort Dodge Community School District student services and case manager, at 574-5469 or email him at email@example.com.